crisamunga/django-slices-starter/docs/guidelines/rest-api-guidelines.md

-Apply the [python coding guidelines](./python.instructions.md) to all code.

 # Guidelines for authoring rest apis

 - This project uses [Django Ninja](https://django-ninja.rest-framework.com/) for building REST APIs.
 Follow its conventions and best practices.